 Mindful breastfeeding/nursing exercise

 If you are not used to this kind of practice, know that you are not just sitting still.
-You are ‘holding space’ for your baby, that means: providing a safe container for her to move through all the phases and experiences of being a baby.
+You are ‘holding space’ for your child, that means: providing a safe container for her to move through all the phases and experiences of being a baby.
 The quality of your presence is worth so much for her.

 If you choose, you can now proceed to practice the 4-8 relaxation breath to invoke the relaxation response which is very beneficial for both you and your baby, or possibly even the conscious connected breath if you are free of emotional charge.
 More about that later :).